 The first distance-based method that OSU goes through is calculating the mean nearest neighbor (MNN) distance.
 Here, you calculate for each point the distance to its nearest neighbor.
 You do this using the function nndist(), which is a part of the spatstat package.

-nn.p <- nndist(crime.ppp, k=1)
+nn.p <- nndist(tornado.ppp, k=1)

-We plug crime.ppp into nndist(), resulting in a numeric vector containing the distance to each nearest neighbor (k=1 specifies distance just to the nearest neighbor.
+We plug tornado.ppp into nndist(), resulting in a numeric vector containing the distance to each nearest neighbor (k=1 specifies distance just to the nearest neighbor.
 Try k= some other number and see what you get) for each point.

 head(nn.p)